Locally moving groups and laminar actions on the line: Subgroups isomorphic to Thompson's group

-\subsection{Subgroups isomorphic to Thompson's group}
+\section{Subgroups isomorphic to Thompson's group}

-Thompson's group $F$ plays a special role among locally moving groups, due to the following proposition, which will be crucial in our proof of the $C^1$ rigidity of locally moving groups (Theorem \ref{t-lm-C1}).
+Thompson's group $F$ plays a special role among locally moving groups, due to the following result.

-\begin{prop} For $X=(a, b)$, let $G\subseteq \homeo_0(X)$ be locally moving.
-Then $G$ contains a subgroup isomorphic to Thompson's group $F$. \end{prop} Its proof is based on the following variant of the ``2-chain lemma'' of Kim, Koberda, and Lodha \cite{KKL}.
-The key idea can be traced to Brin \cite{Brin}, and has been also largely developed in \cite{FastPingPong}.
-It is based on the following two properties: every non-trivial quotient of $F$ is abelian, and the finite presentation of $F$,
+\begin{prop} For $X=(a, b)$, any locally moving subgroup $G\subseteq \homeo_0(X)$ contains a subgroup isomorphic to Thompson's group $F$. \end{prop} This fact will be crucial in our proof of the $C^1$ rigidity of locally moving groups (Theorem \ref{t-lm-C1}).
+Its proof is based on the following variant of the ``2-chain lemma'' of Kim, Koberda, and Lodha \cite{KKL}.
+The key idea can be traced back to Brin \cite{Ubiquity}, and has been also largely developed by Bleak \textit{et al.}~in \cite{FastPingPong}.
+It is based on the following two properties: on the one hand, every non-trivial quotient of $F$ is abelian; on the other hand, $F$ admits the following finite presentation,

-where the two relations have in fact an interesting dynamical interpretation.
+and the two relations have in fact a meaningful dynamical interpretation.